 The first segment, The Mother of Toads, is made by South African director Richard Stanley.
 Stanley made an extraordinary debut with the low-budget Cyberpunk film Hardware (1990), which seemed to herald a career of great promise.
 This was followed by the equally striking Dust Devil (1992) about a boogieman stalking the Namibian desert that was badly cut and little released and the debacle of the remake of The Island of Dr Moreau (1996), which had Stanley fired and replaced by John Frankenheimer.
 Since then, though announcing several projects, Stanley has only made two documentaries and The Mother of Toads is his first return to fictional subjects (and genre material) in two decades.

 The Mother of Toads has been conceived as H.P.
 Lovecraft by way of Dario Argento’s trilogy of Three Mothers films – Suspiria (1976), Inferno (1980) and Mother of Tears: The Third Mother (2007).
-These sources are explicitly namedropped with reference to the Necronomicon and the end credits pay tribute to the influence of Lovecraft and Clark Ashton Smith, while the title homages Argento’s films and Stanley casts Catriona MacColl, a British actress who played in two of Lucio Fulci’s Argento-influenced Italo-horror films, City of the Living Dead (1980) and The Beyond (1981), as his witch.
+These sources are explicitly namedropped with reference to the Necronomicon and the end credits pay tribute to the influence of Lovecraft and Clark Ashton Smith – Stanley later went on to make a full-length Lovecraft adaptation with Color Out of Space (2019).
+The the title homages Argento’s films and Stanley casts Catriona MacColl, a British actress who played in two of Lucio Fulci’s Argento-influenced Italo-horror films, City of the Living Dead (1980) and The Beyond (1981), as his witch.
 I really wanted to like The Mother of Toads as I think Richard Stanley is a director of great untapped promise who I wish would make more films.
 Alas, it is an episode that seems to meander without reaching much dramatic point.
 Stanley generates little in the way of uncanny or horrific effect – about the only thing the film rises to is a mildly erotic/perverse buzz during the love scenes where the young witch (Lisa Belle) starts shedding slime.